adsk-ui/idiomatic.js/readme.md

 ## All code in any code-base should look like a single person typed it, no matter how many people contributed.

-### The following list outlines the practices that I use in all code that I am the original author of; contributions to projects that I have created should follow these guidelines.

-### I do not intend to impose my style preferences on other people's code or projects; if an existing common style exists, it should be respected.

-> ### "Arguments over style are pointless.
-There should be a style guide, and you should follow it"
+> ### 'Arguments over style are pointless.
+There should be a style guide, and you should follow it'
 >_Rebecca_ _Murphey_

 &nbsp;

-> ### "Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
-If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec."
+> ### 'Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
+If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec.'
 >_Idan_ _Gazit_